Spinal Nerve Irritation or Compression

-At The Mount Sinai Medical Center, we use the following procedures to treat pain related to spinal nerve irritation or compression.
+At The Mount Sinai Health System, we use the following procedures to treat pain related to spinal nerve irritation or compression.
 For each procedure, we use imaging guidance to access the region around the irritated nerve, nerve root or region of the spine.
 Then, using a catheter, we infuse medication to provide relief.

 - Epidural, transforaminal, and nerve root injections.
 Epidural, transforaminal, and nerve root injections can relieve the pain and inflammation related to nerve irritation.
 Your doctor will then inject both an anesthetic and a steroid into the affected area to provide long-term pain relief.

 Medial branch block and facet joint injections.
 These procedures are used to treat pain related to facet degenerative disease or trauma.
 We use real-time imaging to localize the facet joint or the medial branch (nerve supply to facet joint).
 A needle is inserted to the level of the painful facet and a combination of anesthetics and steroids are injected for long-term pain relief.

 Patients who respond well to medial branch blocks may be candidates for radiofrequency ablation (RFA).
 This procedure involves placing a probe at the location of the diseased facet joint nerves.
 A strong radiofrequency pulse is sent through the probe, destroying the nerve and resulting in significant pain relief.